Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Airman Robert Bozdech stumbled across the tiny German shepherd—whom he named Ant—after being shot down on a daring mission over enemy lines.
 Unable to desert the puppy, Robert hid Ant inside his jacket as he escaped.
 In the months that followed, the pair would save each other’s lives countless times as they flew together with RAF Bomber Command.
-Finally grounded after being injured on a flight mission, Ant refused to abandon his duty, waiting patiently beside the runway for his master’s return from every sortie, and refusing food and sleep until they were reunited.
+Finally grounded after being injured on a flight mission, Ant refused to abandon his duty, and refusing food and sleep until they were reunited.
 By the end of the war, Robert and Ant had become true war heroes, and Ant was justly awarded the Dickin Medal, the “Animal VC.”

 With beautiful vintage black-and-white photos of Robert and Ant, The Dog Who Could Fly is a deeply moving story of loyalty in the face of adversity and the unshakable bond between a man and his best friend.

 "Heartwarming and well-paced...
 Lewis takes readers on a roller-coaster ride with as many ups and downs as a bombing mission...
 A thoroughly enjoyable story of heroism and true friendship, and for lovers of WWII history and animals it is not to be missed."